Skip to main content

 Relational expressions

 Relational expressions—those comparing two values or expressions—result in Boolean values.
-Relational expressions can compare most types, with the restrictions noted below:
+Relational expressions can compare most types, with the restrictions noted below.

 Comparison operator